fftkrr/PlanetCalendar/README.md

 Open the a.html in any web browser.
 Then you can see the result.

-This program support Web CGI.
-If you put the execution file into you Web CGI directory and your web-server  execute this by a specific URL, You can see the result on your Web-browser.
+This program is made for Web CGI interface.
+If you put the execution file into your Web CGI directory and your web-server  execute this by a specific URL, You can see the result on your Web-browser.
+You can assign Year,month,timezone on WEB-CGI inteface.
+Or you can assign these parameters like below on command line interface.

+month.cgi 2016 7 -540 > 2016_7.html

+Take source code for more informations.